cameliapitsilis-lgtm/cart253/variation-jam/README.md

  - Click to launch the tongue
  - Catch object

-MY CONTRIBUTIONS TO THE CODE:
+CHANGES MADE TO THE MOD JAM CODE:
- - Added different game states: start, oracle, fortune, instructions, end.
+ - Added additional game states: choose your destiny, rebirth, fairytale, different ends.
- - Added title screen with clickable buttons to select game mode.
+ - Changed the title screen to have only 2 clickable buttoms for better user interface: choose your... and instructions.
- - Added an instructions screen.
+ - Added a menu system: Choose your destiny before gameplay
- - Added two game modes:
+ - Added an extra instructions page with clickable next and previous arrows.
-    - Oracle Mode: Catch golden orbs, avoid purple orbs; scoring with wisdomPoints.
+ - Added multiple game endings based on performance and choices with custom messaging for each.
-    - Fortune Mode: Catch coins; greed penalty decreases fortunePoints if catching too fast.
+ - Added two new game modes:
- - Added ending screens with different messages per mode.
+    - Rebirth Mode: Catch nile blessings to increase your vitality points and make sure to avoir rebirth sigil to avoid resurrecting and restart the game.
- - Added scoring bars with dynamic filling based on points.
+    - Fairy Tale Mode: Chose your destiny by catching either True Love's Kiss to gain love points or Crown of Power to gain power points.
- - Added multiple flying objects per mode with varying speeds and reset positions.
+ - Added time constraints to all the game modes.
- - Replaced frog ellipse with frog image.
+ - Added custom scoring bars with dynamic filling based on points.
- - Added custom font and visual design for UI.
+ - Added different movement and combined them in certain game modes
- - Added dynamic messages (greed penalty, end message).
+ - Improved visuals: new frog image, cohesive background and flyin objects designs.

 ## Screenshot(s)